iijimakazuyuki/ItSoundsNovel/docs/scenario/display_images.md

     rotateX: 180deg
 ```

-To change the display speed or moving speed, specify the duration.
+To change the display speed or moving speed, specify the duration
+or the timing function.

 ```yaml
 - image: